nixuris/archinit/README.md

 ## Notice!
 This script aims for modularity so you'll have to do the networking, partitioning and mounting steps yourself.

+It also contains choices like chmod 777 your user directory, review before usage!

 ## Usage:

 If you want to change some part of the script.